-Where to Stay in The Dolomites: 2 BEST Areas for Summer Visit (Hiking + Sightseeing)
+Where to Stay in The Dolomites: Best 2 Areas for Summer (+Map & Hotels)

-TIP: If you only have 1-2 days in the Dolomites, stay in one of these two areas.
-With 3-4 days or more, spend a few nights in each.
+TIP: If you have just 1–2 days in the Dolomites, pick one of these two areas (without a car, Cortina is the best choice, with direct bus connections to Venice).
+With 3–4 days or more (and a car), split your stay between both.

 READ ALSO: Dolomites Itinerary (suggestions for any trip)